An Inflated PC Marketplace

-Its hard for the average user to see what's really happening amongst all the glamour, the advancing technologies, and market segmentation.
-Its a frogs-in-the-frying-pan procession of changes, where convenience and misplaced trust is converted into dependence, and ultimately a steady flow of dollars out the window.
+It's hard for the average consumer to see what's really happening amongst all the glamour, the advancing technologies, and market segmentation.
+It's a procession of changes, where convenience and misplaced trust is converted into dependence, and ultimately a steady flow of dollars out the window.

 Without market segmentation there would be greater transparency on the real issues, and more effective and timely support when needed.
 There would be a single standard to the PC.
 And this would force the industry to become more honest.